 Yes, penalty under Section 234F would be leviable in your case.
 In your case, you are required to file ITR as per law because your income before deductions is above the basic exemption limit.
 Therefore, if you file the belated return then sec 234F shall be applicable.
 Late Fees of Rs.
 1000 shall be applicable in your case.

-No, if your income after deductions falls below the basic exemption limit and you are not required to file income tax return but still if you file the belated return then sec 234F penalty shall not be applicable.
+No, if your income before deductions falls below the basic exemption limit and you are not required to file income tax return but still if you file the belated return then sec 234F penalty shall not be applicable.

 No, fees u/s 234F shall not be applicable in your case if your income is below exemption limit or nil and you are filing the belated income tax return.